The best and worst Super Bowl 2020 commercials

 Michelob Ultra, 'Jimmy Works it Out'

-John Cena and Jimmy Fallon are just a couple of the celebrities who make an appearance in this beer commercial.
+John Cena and Jimmy Fallon are just a couple of the celebrities who make an appearance in this beer commercial, which suggests you can enjoy lighter beer and a sports-heavy lifestyle.

 Mountain Dew, 'As Good as the Original'